Yihui-Zhu/PMDfinder/README.md

 First prepare WGBS data in DSS file format.

 ## Installation
-Make local copy of the package from Github and change directory in Terminal to the local package
+Make local copy of the package from Github and change directory in Terminal to the local package folder
 ```
 $ python install .
 ```